towardsdata/towardsdata.github.io/_posts/data/data-lake-and-lakehouse/2023-10-20-what-sets-lakehouses-apart-from-one-another.markdown

 ### Copy-on-Write (CoW)

 Copy-on-Write (CoW) is a sort of optimized variant of the older method of performing delete and update operations in traditional data lakes.
-With Copy-on-Write datasets, each time there is an update to a record, the file that contains the record is rewritten into a *new version of the file* with the updated values.
+With Copy-on-Write datasets, each time there is an update to a record, the file that contains the record is rewritten into a *new version of the file* (new snapshot) with the updated values.
+The original data files remain immutable (unchanged).
+This ensures that the original data is preserved and can be accessed consistently, for example, through a time-travel query.

 |![Figure 1: Update on CoW table](/assets/images/posts/updates-on-cow-table.png){: width="100%" }|
 |:-:|